 The management of risk lies at the heart of the Bank's business.
-All risk types, both financial and non-financial are managed and reported in accordance with the Enterprise Risk Management Framework (ERMF), which sets out the principles and standards for risk management.
-Under ERMF, there are 9 principal risk types, Credit Risk, Traded Risk, Capital & Liquidity Risk, Operational & Technology Risk, , Reputational & Sustainability Risk, Compliance Risk, Information and Cyber Security Risk, Financial Crime Risk, and Model Risk.
+All risk types, both financial and non-financial are managed and reported in accordance with the Enterprise Risk Management Framework (ERMF), which sets out the roles and responsibilities and minimum governance requirements for the management of Principal Risk Types (PRTs).
+Under ERMF, there are 9 PRTs including Credit Risk, Traded Risk, Treasury Risk, Operational & Technology Risk, Reputational & Sustainability Risk, Compliance Risk, Information and Cyber Security Risk, Financial Crime Risk, and Model Risk.